Accenture/mercury/docs/architecture/decisions/DESIGN-NOTES.md

 # Akka

-We are using Akka actor as the in-memory event bus.
+Akka actor is used as the in-memory event bus.
 We may migrate to Java 1.9 Flow API or reactive stream at a later time.

 # Java Futures